EaseXP Home

 You will find many more features when using XSearch, such as drag and drop, the autocomplete feature, etc. XSearch works like a Windows Explorer window.
 You can drag found files to the desktop, programs, or any other location.
 You can delete, copy, cut or rename the found files, copy or move selected files to a folder.

-Please feel free to download the software and use it, it is free for non-commercial use.
+Please feel free to download and use it.
+XSearch is free for non-commercial use.

 Donations are always welcome!